 For more than three decades, the Catlin standard of excellence in analytical testing has been a driving force within international sport drug testing.
-Often described as a father of drug testing in sports, Dr. Don Catlin founded the first anti-doping lab in the United States in 1982 and established testing methods and approaches that remain the Olympic benchmarks today.
+Often described as a father of drug testing in sports, Don H. Catlin, M.D., founded the first anti-doping lab in the United States in 1982 and established testing methods and approaches that remain the Olympic benchmarks today.
 The Catlin team has provided testing services to the International Olympic Committee (IOC), World Anti-Doping Agency (WADA), U.S. Olympic Committee (USOC), U.S. Anti-Doping Agency (USADA), MLB, NFL, NCAA, the U.S. military, the FIFA World Cup, and several Olympic Games.

 Drawing the line between drugs and dietary supplements became increasingly complex in the 1990s as substances like Ephedrine, Androstenedione and other new designer drugs became popular ingredients in dietary supplement products.
 Sport authorities and regulators like the FDA (U.S. Food and Drug Administration) struggled with positive drug tests and growing health concerns.